 What to Expect:

 Your journey has already begun.
-You are now able to access the online support available via this website and the clinician telephone support as described above.
+You are now able to access the online support available via this website.

 Please take the time to navigate through the website and access the information you feel most appropriate to your needs.
 As you work through the self-help information you may wish to access additional professional support from the mental health clinicians.
 This will be your choice.